 Full terms and conditions can be found on the sale page.

-The price per mile doesn’t vary within the bands so, if you buy 40,000 miles…
+The price per mile doesn’t vary within the bands so if you buy 61,000 miles…

 And if you buy the full permitted amount of 100,000 miles…

-That’s good news because it means you don’t have to buy more miles than you actually need.
+That’s good news because it means you don’t have to buy the maximum number of miles to get the best rate.

 Using Etihad Guest Miles On American Airlines

-As I’ve shown before, Etihad Guest miles can be used to book American Airlines saver awards at a very attractive rate as Etihad’s award chart for American Airlines is essentially American’s pre-devaluation award chart dating back a few years.
+This sale is one of the best sales that we see Etihad offering and as I’ve shown before, Etihad Guest miles can be used to book American Airlines saver awards at a very attractive rate.
+This is that’s to the fact that Etihad’s award chart for American Airlines redemptions is essentially American’s pre-devaluation award chart dating back to the glory days of the AAdvantage program.

 Here’ what the chart looks like: